 If you plan to start taking classes in a different term other than the term you were admitted for (for example, students admitted for the Fall semester who have permission to start a class early in the Summer semester), do not submit your deposit until you have notified firstname.lastname@example.org of the change.

-Once you confirm your enrollment, contact your department for academic advising.
-If you are unsure of who to contact, feel free to email email@example.com and we will direct you.
+Once you confirm your enrollment and cleared your Student Health Center hold from step three, please contact your department for academic advising.
+If you are unsure of who to contact, email email@example.com and we will direct you.
 Once you know which classes to register for, you can register online using your MySanDiego portal.

 Most SOLES students park in the garage underneath Mother Rosalie Hill Hall or in the West Parking Structure.
 A tram runs from the bottom of the West Parking Structure up to Mother Rosalie Hill Hall every 5-10 minutes when classes are in session.